 To illustrate we can compare the log likelihoods for the unconditional and conditional quantile models as follows, which yields 11 - 10 = -34.446 - -70.736 = 36.289.
 It remains to be seen if Professor Wilks ghost can be persuaded to divulge a limiting distribution theory for such log likelihood ratio statistics.
 It is not at all obvious how one might count degrees of freedom for such global quantile regression models.
 It is also evident that in applications with much larger sample sizes it is impractical, and obviously superfluous to compute all the distinct solutions of the QR process.
 Portnoy (1991) shows that the expected number of distinct solutions is of order $\mathcal{O}(n \log n)$.
-In what follows we adopt the pragmatic attitude that a grid of a few hundred $\tau \in (0,1)$ is sufficient to produce a reasonable estimate of conditional densities provided a reasonable choice of the initial bandwidth for the pilot estimate of the Silverman procedure is employed.
+In what follows we adopt the pragmatic attitude that a grid of a few hundred $\tau \in (0, 1)$ is sufficient to produce a reasonable estimate of conditional densities provided a reasonable choice of the initial bandwidth for the pilot estimate of the Silverman procedure is employed.
+It may be noted at this point that a fully efficient likelihood procedure would require that we weight the usual QR objective by estimates of the local conditional density.
+See Koenker (2005) Section 5.3.1.
+We reserve this (rather utopian) diversion for future exploration.

 '''

 f0 <- rq(stack.loss ~ 1, tau=-1)

 f1 <- rq(stack.loss ~ stack.x, tau=-1)

-10 <- logLik(f0)
+l0 <- logLik(f0)

-11 <- logLik(f1)
+l1 <- logLik(f1)

 '''